ludotosk/ludotosk/README.md

 - 🔭 I’m currently working on **brushing up my skills**
 - 🌱 I’m currently earning a **master's degree in data science and marketing at NOVA IMS in Lisbon**

-- 💬 Ask me about **SEO, Javascript, Vue.js, Linux, Networking stuff**
+- 💬 Ask me about **SEO, Javascript, Vue.js, Linux, Networking stuff, Data science**

 - 📫 How to reach me **toscanoludovico@gmail.com**